 Straightforward guidance throughout your divorce proceedings

 If you have decided to get a divorce, you know your life is about to change.
 Caught between past regrets and hopes for your future, you may feel overwhelmed by the uncertainty of the present.
-But the dedicated attorneys at Bowers & Fawcett are ready to help with reliable guidance that can take much of the worry out of the divorce process.
+But the dedicated attorneys at Bowers Fawcett & Hurst, LLC are ready to help with reliable guidance that can take much of the worry out of the divorce process.
 We help you focus on positive and realistic goals for your life after divorce, and we work diligently to deliver the best possible results.
 Throughout every phase of the divorce process, we are committed to protecting your rights and advancing your interests.

 Reliable guidance through the divorce process in Pennsylvania

 Every divorce is different, because every married couple and every family is different.
 Fortunately, Pennsylvania family law allows for several processes of marital dissolution.
 Here are your options:

 - Legal separation — If you are not certain whether you want a final divorce, or you have a religious objection to divorce, you can file for a legal separation.
 This process allows you to settle all of the same issues you would decide in divorce — alimony, child custody, child support, and property division — but your marriage is not completely dissolved and neither spouse is free to remarry.

 - Divorce by mutual consent — If you and your spouse agree to a divorce, you can pursue this no-fault option.
 The petitioner affirms the marriage is irretrievably broken and the respondent spouse agrees.
 The parties reach a settlement on their issues and present that agreement to the court for approval.
 If the parties only reach a partial settlement, outstanding issues are scheduled for trial.